-ANTHROPOLOGY-B.A.
+Anthropology-B.S.

-The Anthropology major consists of 39 or 40 semester hours in anthropology and a minimum of 3 semester hours of statistics.
+The Anthropology major consists of 39 or 40 semester hours in anthropology and a minimum of 3 semester hours of upper-division statistics and one calculus class.
 At least 18 of the semester hours must be in upper-division courses (300 - 400 level).
 Course requirements for the major are distributed as follows: